 But a consciousness is awakening that remembers birth as a rite of passage, with trust in women’s bodies.
 Thousands of years of evolution can’t be wrong!
 Hopefully the pendulum will swing to attain balance: that normal birth is wholly supported, not interfered with, and medical technology is accessible when it’s truly needed, not as routine.
 This vision isn’t only possible, it’s imperative.

 Debra Woods is a seasoned birth & postpartum doula who’s cared for more than 800 childbearing families.
-She has been practicing professionally for 30 years.
-She is also a certified childbirth educator and placenta encapsulation specialist.
-Mother to one son, who was born at home, she is passionate about educating expectant parents on evidence based birth.
-She specializes in supporting couples who believe in birth as a healthy process and desire a physiologic birth, without the use of intervention and pain meds.
+She has been practicing professionally for 32 years.
+She is also a certified childbirth educator.
+Mother to one son, who was born at home, she is passionate about educating expectant parents on evidence informed birth.
+She specializes in supporting couples who believe in birth as a healthy process and desire a physiologic birth, without the use of routine interventions and pain meds.